awsdocs/amazon-sagemaker-developer-guide/doc_source/mkt-algo-model-internet-free.md

 Network isolation is not supported by the following managed Amazon SageMaker containers as they require access to Amazon S3:
 + TensorFlow
-+ MXNet
 + Chainer
 + PyTorch
 + Scikit\-learn
-+ Amazon SageMaker Reiniforcement Learning
++ Amazon SageMaker Reinforcement Learning
 + Semantic Segmentation Algorithm